2026 Puy du Fou ticket prices and visitor reviews

 Book my tickets

-From 86€ (about $92)
+From 86€ ($93)

-Specific rates also available for the Christmas season: large families (with proof) starting at 39,90€ (about $43)/day, and visitors with disabilities (with CMI card) starting at 33,60€ (about $36)/day.
+Special Christmas season rates are also available for large families (with proof) starting at 39.90€/day ($43/day), and visitors with disabilities (with CMI documentation) starting at 33.60€/day ($36/day).

 Annual Pass Rates

-• The Pass Annuel Aventure provides access for 152 days out of the 196-day season.
-Adult rate: from 127€ (about $136) / Child rate: from 89€ (about $95).
+• The Pass Annuel Aventure grants entry on 152 operating days out of 196.
+Adult pass from 127€ ($138) / Child pass from 89€ ($97).

-• The Pass Annuel Premium provides unlimited access during all opening days.
-Adult rate: from 179€ (about $191) / Child rate: from 126€ (about $135).
+• The Pass Annuel Premium grants unlimited access to every single operating day at Puy du Fou.
+Adult pass from 179€ ($194) / Child pass from 126€ ($137).

-Pass renewals start at 72€ (about $77), and you can purchase a pass as a gift starting at 81€ (about $86).
+Pass renewals start at 72€ ($78), and gift passes are available starting at 81€ ($88).

 Order an Annual Pass

-Cinéscénie Tickets
+La Cinéscénie Tickets and Pricing

-• For Cinéscénie only, the flat rate is 33€ (about $35) for standard seating.
-Add 12€ (about $13) for Silver seating in the center section, or 24€ (about $26) for Gold seating in the best rows.
-Rate for visitors with disabilities: 26,40€ (about $28).
+• For La Cinéscénie alone, the flat rate for both adults and children is 33€ ($36) for standard seating.
+Add 12€ ($13) for Silver seating in the center of the grandstands, or 24€ ($26) for Gold seating with the best view in the house.
+Visitors with disabilities (with proof) pay 26.40€ ($29).

-• For a Cinéscénie and Grand Parc package, adult tickets start at 76€ (about $81)/day and child tickets at 64€ (about $68)/day for a one-day visit booked 72 hours in advance.
-Add 12€ (about $13) for Silver or 24€ (about $26) for Gold seating.
-For visitors with disabilities, the rate starts at 60,80€ (about $65)/day.
+• For a bundle combining La Cinéscénie and the Grand Parc, adult tickets start at 76€/day ($82/day) and child tickets at 64€/day ($69/day) for a one-day visit booked over 72 hours in advance, including Bronze seating.
+Add 12€ ($13) for Silver seating or 24€ ($26) for Gold seating.
+Visitors with disabilities (with proof) start at 60.80€/day ($66/day).

-Book Cinéscénie tickets
+Book La Cinéscénie Tickets

 Why Visit Puy du Fou?